weixu8/ceph/doc/dev/session_authentication.rst

 This document describes changes to the code that allow such ongoing session authentication.
-The changes allow for future changes that permit other authentication protocols (and the existing null NONE protocol) to handle signatures, but the only protocol that actually does signatures, at the time of the writing, is the Cephx protocol.
+The changes allow for future changes that permit other authentication protocols (and the existing null NONE and UNKNOWN protocols) to handle signatures, but the only protocol that actually does signatures, at the time of the writing, is the Cephx protocol.

 Introduction
 -------------